govbyideas/gbi/README.md

 I suggest using the [Issues menu](https://github.com/govbyideas/gbi/issues) above to create discussions (or report typos...).
-But before creating your issue, check that one is not already open about your point, you should be able to participate in any open issues and its related discussion.
+But before creating your own issue, check that one is not already open about your point, you should be able to participate in any open issues and its related discussion.

 At a time, any issue will be closed.
 I see different fates but this is not limitative: